blltrx/sitemd/content/P-plat0.md

 and am yet to go to:

+-   Bradford Forster Square (BDQ)
 -   Edinburgh Haymarket (HYM)

-there was some talk that Preston's royal mail platform might be converted into a platform zero, but this seemed to based on increased service because of HS2 phase 2, so idk if this will happen (and also i have not seen any official information in the first place, this is not a source please don't cite this)
+there was some talk that [Preston's mail platform might be converted into a platform zero](https://assets.hs2.org.uk/wp-content/uploads/2021/06/RWU-2021-P20_Preston_6pp-web.pdf), but this seemed to based on increased service because of HS2 phase 2, so idk if this will happen.

 while i aim to complete every station 'properly', this might not be possible with Edinburgh Haymarket (HYM) as there are no regular passenger services from this platform. from my understanding, it is primarily used as a terminating platform during disruption in Edinburgh (as well as non-passenger movements). this makes it quite difficult to achieve so i may not be able to visit this one 'properly'.

-in Europe there is also just one more station, Aarau in Switzerland. you can find [the timetable here](https://www.sbb.ch/content/dam/internet/sbb/downloads/multi/reiseinformationen/bahnverkehrsinformation/pdf-fahrplaene/abfahrtsplakate/2024/abfahrtstabellen/AA_231210_ab_2113.pdf.sbbdownload.pdf) via SBB CFF FFS.
+in Europe there is also just one more station, Aarau in Switzerland. you can find [the timetable here](https://www.sbb.ch/content/dam/internet/sbb/downloads/multi/reiseinformationen/bahnverkehrsinformation/pdf-fahrplaene/abfahrtsplakate/2025/abfahrtstabellen/AA_241215_ab_2113.pdf.sbbdownload.pdf) via SBB CFF FFS.
 I intend to do this at some point.

 there are also a couple more in the rest of the world, Lidcombe in Australia as well as Ayase, Haruda, Hasioka, and Kyōto in Japan. travelling outside of Europe is expensive and involves airport security and visas so i don't have plans to see any of these, but i would like to one day.